-NEW YORK — Stocks are moving mostly higher as the health care sector rebounds from a slump the day before.
+NEW YORK — U.S. stocks are moving higher in midday trading as the market bounces back from a steep decline the day before.

 Expedia jumped 8 percent Friday after the online travel company reported sales that beat analysts' estimates.
 LinkedIn plunged 21 percent after releasing a disappointing forecast late Thursday.

 The Dow Jones industrial average rose 115 points, or 0.7 percent, to 17,956 as of 11:45 a.m.
 Eastern time.
 It fell 195 points the day before.

 The Standard & Poor's 500 index rose 12 points, or 0.6 percent, to 2,097.
 The Nasdaq composite rose 27 points, also 0.6 percent, to 4,969.